-Your demo area’s features are limited.
-Users cannot save templates that are in the demo area.
-They can customize a template just as if it was their own but they cannot save anything.
-This allows them to play around with the templates and see what’s possible and also gets them familiar with the application.
-We'll also show a DEMO watermark over your templates so if a user tried to take a screenshot of your design it would be worthless.
+To keep your designs protected, the demo area features are limited for the visitor.
+For example, users can customize a template just as if they had purchased it, but they cannot save anything in the demo area.
+This allows them to play around in the Templett application and see what’s possible with editing the template before they buy it.
+To safeguard your work, we will show a DEMO watermark over your templates in the demo area.
+That way, if a visitor tried to take a screenshot of your design, without purchasing it, the image would be worthless to them.

-This is an example of what your demo url might look like:
+This is an example of a base url:

 Instead of it saying “username” at the end, you’ll use your shop name.
 This is the base url for your demo area.
 The url itself won't show anything (any templates in your demo area) until you add template id's to the end of it.
 You can add as many as you’d like.